Here are the most common certifications for VOC levels and what they really tell us about the offgassing and toxicity of

 No Flame Retardants

 I would like to see a ban on ALL toxic flame retardants – I discuss flame retardants and which products you still find them in in this post.
-Flame retardants are not classified under VOCs.
+Flame retardants are not classified as VOCs.

 No Toxic Metals

 I would like to see toxic metals declared and reduced to the most minimal trace level (that is inevitable in natural products and minerals).
 Many products are actually moving towards toxic metals used as “safer” flame retardants like aluminum-based chemicals or antimicrobials (silver or copper), which is a problem.

 Regulations on Chemicals That are Not VOCs